freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 - Type `pwd` into the terminal and press enter
 - Make sure you are in the `project` folder when you enter the command
-- Enter `cd ~/project` to get to the `project` folder if you aren't there
+- Enter `cd /workspace/project` to get to the `project` folder if you aren't there

 ## 20. List

 ### 20.1

 The output tells you where the folder you are in is located.
-You are in the `project` folder, which is in the `CodeAlly` folder, which is in the `home` folder.
+You are in the `project` folder, which is in the `workspace` folder.
 Type `ls` into the terminal to see what's in this folder. `ls` stands for "list".

 #### HINTS

 - Type `ls` into the terminal and press enter
 - Make sure you are in the `project` folder when you enter the command
-- Enter `cd ~/project` to get to the `project` folder if you aren't there
+- Enter `cd /workspace/project` to get to the `project` folder if you aren't there

 ## 30. Change Directory

 ### 30.1

 The output is showing everything in this folder.
-There's two folders here.
+There's one folder in here.
 You can use `cd <folder_name>` to go into a folder. `cd` stands for "change directory".
 Change to the `freeCodeCamp` directory.

 #### HINTS

 - Capitalization matters
 - Type `cd freeCodeCamp` into the terminal and press enter
 - Make sure you start in the `project` folder first
-- Enter `cd ~/project` to get to the `project` folder if you aren't there
+- Enter `cd /workspace/project` to get to the `project` folder if you aren't there

 ## 40. Print Working Directory